 The Danube-3M radar was built in the vicinity of the railway station. station Akulovo in Odintsovo district of the Moscow region in the first half of the 1960s.
 In experimental operation since 1968.
 The station consisted of receiving and transmitting complexes, separated by a distance of 2.5 km.
 The range of the station to the "Danube-3M" station was 2500 km.
 The computer equipment located at the station analyzed the received radar information, automatically detected ballistic targets, and when the latter detected the target designation and targeting to the A-35 firing systems.

 After the fire, the station was not restored due to economic reasons or due to the commissioning of the Don-2N radar, which, together with the Danube-3U, was the maximum permissible number of long-distance detection stations within the country under international agreements (SALT).
+The antenna itself - the "Hut", or rather what was left of it, was dismantled in the early 2000s, and only the command post building was left from the entire station.
 At present, the antennas and equipment of the transmitting complex had been dismantled, the structure in which the equipment was located, partially destroyed and abandoned.

 In 1995, after the collapse of the USSR, the next version of the old invention of the designer Kisunko, the A-135 Amur system, was finally put on alert duty.
 It already looked very much like the American Safeguard 20 years earlier.
 The first "Danube-3M" by that time was burned and was partially dismantled (the famous "space hut" disappeared over the Kubinka).
 Instead, the newest radar "Don-2N" near Sofrino, similar to the "Nixon pyramid" in North Dakota, was already working.